theoldben/BlenderNormalGroups/README.md

 # BlenderNormalGroups

+## Find the correct version for your blender install by selecting the appropriate branch

 Eevee has severe frame-rate drops with animated objects that have normal maps on them.
 The problem has been reported and can be viewed with a nice sample file here:

 https://developer.blender.org/T64458